TanishSanghvi/Audience_Segmenter/README.md

 YouTube API is used to extract information relevant to users in a particular domain post which  data processing, NLP tools (TF-IDF, N-grams) and clustering modules are applied to generate insightful wordclouds

+The final results and graphs and insights are present in the Report document.

 ## BUILT WITH / MODULES USED

 Built with Python 3.7.
 Modules used: